Bradley-Stradling/Linux_Deb_Box/README.txt

 some comment header output pregenerated to the file as well as sets executable permission to user only.

-Pack_Up_Setup - Loads up all scripts in scripts directory from local system to repo and removes
+Pack_Up_Setup - Loads up all scripts in scripts directory and aliases from local user on system to repo and removes source lines from them.
+(Not tested or fully written)

 Resolution_Set.sh - Want to add a new resolution thats not shown in xrandr?
 Me too, hopefully this script will make that quick and easy.